peteroupc/CBOR/docs/PeterO.ExtendedRational.md

 <b>Return Value:</b>

 A string representation of this object.
-The result can be Infinity, NaN, r sNaN (with a minus sign before it for negative values), or a number of he following form: [-]numerator/denominator.
+The result can be Infinity, NaN, or sNaN (with a minus sign before it for negative values), or a number of the following form: [-]numerator/denominator.